 11. A sample of water under study was found to boil at 102°C at normal temperature and pressure.
 Is the water pure?
 Will this water freeze at 0°C?
 Comment.

-Boiling point of pure water is 100 °C and melting point is 0°C at 1 atmospheric pressure.
-Here the water boils at 102 °C hence it is not a pure water and freezes at temperature below 0°C.
+The boiling point of pure water is 100 °C and the melting point is 0°C at 1 atmospheric pressure.
+Here the water boils at 102 °C hence it is not pure water and freezes at a temperature below 0°C.

 12. A student heats a beaker containing ice and water.
 He measures the temperature of the content of the beaker as a function of time.
 Which of the following (Fig. 1.1) would correctly represent the result?
 Justify your choice.

 Answer is d) because at the start of the experiment temperature of the mixture would be zero as water and ice will be in equilibrium.
 When students start heating initially latent heat will be utilised to melt the ice.
 Hence the temperature did not increase for a certain amount of time.
 When students heat the mixture further the temperature of the water increases gradually.

 (a) Evaporation of a liquid at room temperature leads to a——— effect.

 (b) At room temperature the forces of attraction between the particles of solid substances are———than those which exist in the gaseous state.